Best Google Ads Automation Tricks

 Start implementing rules…

-…with the frequency “one time” to understand their impact, and then set them up to run on a recurring schedule once you are comfortable with it.
+…with the frequency “one time” to understand their impact.
+Then you can set them up to run on a recurring schedule once you are comfortable with it.

 Always preview your rules…

-…before saving them and understand how they’ll affect your ads, specially when the changes affect an important part of the account.
+…before saving them and understand how they’ll affect your ads.
+Especially when the changes affect an important part of the account.

 Take advantage of Google Ads email automations

-As stated previously, it’s a pity having to check Google Ads, and not because we want to but because it’s literally necessary to do it.
-Automated emails help you be a little less stressed, as you will be notified if changes you consider important are happening in your Google Ads account.
+As stated previously, it’s a pity having to check Google Ads, and not because we want to but because it’s a necessity.
+Automated emails well help you be a little less stressed by notifying you if changes you consider important are happening in your Google Ads account.

-You can benefit from them by creating a “send email” rule, selecting the metrics that are important for you.
-This way you will only enter Google Ads when you want to make adjustments due to the information received by email, and you won’t have to search what to improve, as you will already receive the information.
+You can benefit from them by creating a “send email” rule and selecting the metrics that are important to you.
+This way you will only enter Google Ads when you want to make adjustments due to the information received by email, and you won’t have to search for what to improve as you will have already receive this information.

 Email automations are also useful for receiving Google Ads reports automatically.
-This way instead of creating the report each time you want to run it, build it once and then receive it daily, weekly or monthly, pending on the frequency you desire.
+This way instead of creating the report each time you want to run it, build it once and then receive it daily, weekly or monthly depending on the frequency you desire.
 Google Sheets will pull the data required from Google Ads automatically.

 To sum it up

-Running Google Ads isn’t as fun as you could thing, uh?
 You could spend hours creating your Google Ads campaigns and optimizing them daily.
-Automated rules and scripts are a lifesaver, specially when combined with automated emails and reports.
+Automated rules and scripts are a lifesaver, especially when combined with automated emails and reports.

-Nor only you will save time and efforts but at the same time you will be producing better results much faster.
-So what are you waiting for implementing these Google Ads automations?
+Not only will you save time and effort but at the same time you will be producing better results much faster.
+So what are you waiting for to implement these Google Ads automations?

-If you want to know a little more about the app we have talked to you which can help you with your Google Ads campaigns, read this Manuel Climent interview and get more info!
+If you want to know a little more about the app that we talked about which can help you with your Google Ads campaigns, read this Manuel Climent interview and get more info!